shuhao-dong/BORUS/README.rst

 4. Building and Running
 ********************

+Currently, there is an issue related to TFM in NCS v3.0.2 that when enabled, the code size becomes siginificantly huge that will cause overflow.
+Therefore, build with non-secure option should be avoided until fix.

 4.1 Flash via VS Code NRF Extension
 -----------------------------------
 The nRF Connect Extension in VSCode is recommended to build and test the code.